 Sustainability and Business focus

-The 10 days in Denmark will be spent in Roskilde where.
+The 10 days in Denmark will be mainly spent in Roskilde.
 The group will learn about renewable energy by wind turbines, solar sources or biomass.
 There will also be a focus on sustainable business practices.
 The group will experience the capital city of Copenhagen and traditional Danish cultural sites.
 U.S. students can interact with local students to learn ordinary Danes value in life.